- Instructions for Form 4626 - Introductory Material

 Consolidated AFS and separate AFS.

-• A member of a tax consolidated group must prioritize a consolidated AFS other than a tax return) over a separate AFS if the consolidated AFS contains the financial results of other members of the tax consolidated group.
-See Notice 2024-10, section 4 for additional details regarding this exception.
+A member of a tax consolidated group must prioritize a consolidated AFS that includes other members of its tax consolidated group over a separate AFS pursuant to special rules.
+See Proposed Regulations sections 1.56A-1(c)(2)(i) and 1.56A-2(g)(2)(i) through (iv) for additional details regarding this exception.

-• If a corporation is a member of an FPMG whose common parent prepares a consolidated AFS (FPMG consolidated AFS) that includes the corporation, the corporation must use the FPMG consolidated AFS regardless of whether the corporation's financial results also are reported on a separate AFS.
+If a CAMT entity is a member of a foreign-parented multinational group (FPMG) whose common parent prepares a consolidated AFS (FPMG consolidated AFS) that includes the CAMT entity, the corporation must use the FPMG consolidated AFS regardless of whether the corporation's financial results also are reported on a separate AFS.

 Special Rules